UNA: A Unified Supervised Framework for Efficient LLM Alignment Across Feedback Types: UN ified A lignment (UNA) Framework

-Researchers have utilized LLM and RM to evaluate responses by outputting scores and rewards according to predefined standards.
-If the score and reward evaluations are accurate enough, they can be extra information to utilize for alignment.
-When the tuple type of data (prompt, response, score) is provided, the prompt and response are utilized to calculate implicit reward as shown in Equation \ref{eq: UNA optimal reward / policy}, and the score is utilized as the explicit reward as shown in part (c) of Figure \ref{fig:UNA four applications}.
-The last step is the minimization of implicit and explicit rewards.
-However, the explicit reward and score from reward model and LLM are not binary, and as a result, MSE can be used as the loss function, excluding BCE.
-After normalization, the loss function for UNA using LLM / RM distillation is shown in Equation \ref{eq: UNA-LLM; MSE}.
-When LLMs are utilized for evaluation, it can be regarded as an offline version of RLAIF.
+\paragraph{Accommodation of Score-based Feedback} Researchers have utilized LLM-as-a-Judge and RM to evaluate responses by outputting score-based rewards according to predefined standards.
+If the score-based evaluations are accurate enough, they can be an extra information to utilize for alignment, compared with binary or preference feedback.
+When the tuple type of data (prompt, response, explicit reward) is provided, the prompt and response are utilized to calculate implicit reward as shown in Equation \ref{eq: UNA optimal reward / policy}, and the model is aligned by minimizing the difference between implicit and explicit rewards as shown in Figure \ref{fig:UNA four applications}(b).
+Because the explicit rewards from RM and LLM are not binary, usually a score in the interval [0, 1].
+As a result, only MSE can be used as the loss function, excluding BCE.
+In particular, when LLM-as-a-Judge is utilized for evaluation, it can be regarded as an offline version of RLAIF.